karthikprabhu17/simplemediaconverter/README.md

 # simpleMediaConverter.

-Go based Media converter:
-Used to convert media files to specified output format.
-Built-in Parallism for concurrent conversion.
+Mass Media converter used to convert media files to specified output format.
+Built-in Parallism for concurrent conversion and support for slack integration for updates

 Default: It uses ffmpeg utility by default which converts avi to mpeg4 format.
-But this can be scaled to by writing any conversion function
+But this can be scaled to by writing any conversion function : avi to mkv etc

 ## Pre-requisities
  - Make sure you have go installed